ALI-SAMPSON/rgt-test-app/README.md

 ## Getting Started

-The Boilerplate contains the minimal implementation required to complete the evaluation from Quavinci Team.
+The Boilerplate contains the minimal implementation required to complete the evaluation from `Really Great Tech` Team.

 ## Requirements
 1. Flutter version 3.16.7